Atlas975/Notes/OperatingSystems/FileSystems/File_systems.md

 - ==FindAll, FindOrdered and Reorganise== are examples of **set-at-a-time** operations which act upon multiple files

 ## File organisation
-- There are two aspects to how a record is organised
-    - **Primary file organisation**: how records are physically placed on disk
-    - **Secondary file organisation**: how efficiently records are accessed, this describes access structures that are used to speed of retrieval
-- Unordered records are slow to search but have low overhead
+- **Unordered records** are slow to search but have low overhead as records are appended, deletion is slow but can be sped up through deletion markers which are an extra bit that marks a record as deleted.
+Periodic file reorganisation is required to reclaim space
-- Ordered records make use of an ordering field for comparison operations, this is known as an ordering key is this is also unique to each file.
-These are fast due to the use of [[Binary_search]]
+- **Ordered records** make use of an ordering field for comparison operations, this is known as an ordering key if this is also unique to each file.
+These are fast due to the use of [[Binary_search|binary search]]

 ## Virtual file systems
 - When more than one device exists in a file system, a VFS is used to provide a system level view of multiple file-systems types at once
 - File systems reflect the characteristics of their device,  the VFS has an API that reflects the operations that can be carried out on these distinct file system structures.